Virtual excess intersection theory: Introduction

+of maps $\K^G(X) \to \K^G(Y')$.
+Here $\Delta$ is the excess sheaf as above and $\K^G$ is the algebraic K-theory of $G$-equivariant perfect complexes. \end{cor}

+Derived stacks arise naturally in moduli theory, especially in curve counting theories such as Gromov--Witten theory and Donaldson--Thomas theory.
+The moduli problems arising in these theories are typically singular, but are nevertheless \emph{quasi-smooth} when regarded as derived stacks.
+As an example, \thmref{thm:excess} can be applied to derived moduli stacks of stable maps and allows a one-line K-theoretic proof of a conjecture of Cox, Katz and Lee \cite{CoxKatzLee} (cf. \cite[Cor.~2.2.6, Eq.~(4)]{Kern}) relating the genus zero Gromov--Witten invariants of a smooth projective variety with those of the zero locus of a section of a convex vector bundle.
+Via the virtual Grothendieck--Riemann--Roch theorem of \cite{KhanVirtual} one also recovers the Chow group level formula proven in \cite{KimKreschPantev}.

+The present paper, together with \cite{KhanKblow} and \cite{KhanGRRLect}, is part of a general program that sets up a K-theoretic formalism of intersection theory on derived schemes and stacks following \cite{SGA6}.
+In particular, the current result was applied in \cite{KhanGRRLect} to generalize the Grothendieck--Riemann--Roch theorem of \cite{SGA6} to quasi-smooth projective morphisms of derived schemes.
+If $X$ is a (possibly derived) scheme, then for any quasi-smooth closed immersion $i : Z \to X$, the class

+is the K-theoretic version of the cohomological virtual fundamental class $[Z]$ constructed in \cite[(3.21)]{KhanVirtual}.
+The GRR formula implies in particular that this class lives in the expected degree of the $\gamma$-filtration (determined by the relative virtual dimension).
+Thus one gets a map from the free abelian group on quasi-smooth closed subschemes (``derived cycles''), graded by virtual dimension, to the graded pieces of the $\gamma$-filtration on K-theory.

-See \cite[Sect.~2]{KhanRydh} for background on quasi-smoothness.
-A closed immersion of classical stacks is quasi-smooth if and only if it is regular (a.k.a. a local complete intersection) in the sense of \cite[Exp.~VII, Déf.~1.4]{SGA6}, so we have:
+Both \thmref{thm:excess} and \corref{cor:equiv} seem to be new even in the setting of classical algebraic geometry.
+A closed immersion of classical stacks is quasi-smooth if and only if it is regular (a.k.a. a local complete intersection) in the sense of \cite[Exp.~VII, Déf.~1.4]{SGA6} (see \cite[2.3.6]{KhanRydh}), so in that case the statement becomes:

 \begin{cor} For any cartesian square of Artin stacks

 where $f$ and $f'$ are regular closed immersions, there is a canonical homotopy

 of maps $\K(\sX) \to \K(\sY')$, where $\Delta$ is the excess sheaf. \end{cor}